ronaldoussoren/pyobjc/pyobjc-core/Doc/api/module-PyObjCTools.TestSupport.rst

       autorelease pool for every test.
 This makes is less likely that two tests accidenty influence each other.

-      There will not be a fresh autorelease pool when :env:`PYOBJC_NO_AUTORELEASE` is in the shell environment.
+      There will not be a fresh autorelease pool when :envvar:`PYOBJC_NO_AUTORELEASE` is in the shell environment.

       .. versionchanged:: 2.5
          Removed support for using the `leaks(1)`_ tool to check for memory leaks because that support was broken (cause test hangs) and didn't properly report leaks.
-This used to environment variable :env:`PyOBJC_USE_LEAKS` as a trigger to enable the functionality.
+This used to environment variable :envvar:`PyOBJC_USE_LEAKS` as a trigger to enable the functionality.

    .. method:: assertItemsEqual(seq1, seq2[, message])